Thibesan/Thibesan/README.md

   - 👨‍🎓 Software Engineering @Western University (Class of 2025)

-  - 💡 Interests in MicroServices & Backend Development, Fullstack Applications, Computer Vision & Deep Learning
+  - 💡 Seeking 2025 New Grad Backend and Fullstack Opportunities

   - 📫 How to reach me: